ted-spence-avalara/developer-dot/_posts/2018-03-13-hs-code-search-in-rest.md

 ---
 layout: post
 title: HS Code Search in REST
-description: AvaTax C# SDK 18.2.1.168 update to address HTTP verb case issue.
+description: How to search for HS Codes using new REST endpoints.
 date: 2018-03-13 17:00
 author: Wayne Myer
 comments: true